jacksonSingleton/astrofunk.sh/src/content/blog/For the Love of Kanji.md

 # Conclusion
 ---
 Take the time to learn Kanji.
-If you're learning Japanese, don't delay Kanji study and recognition.
-Read with [furigana](https://en.wikipedia.org/wiki/Furigana), and start recognizing Kanji as soon as possible.
+If you're learning Japanese, don't delay the study and recognition of Kanji.
+Practice reading with [furigana](https://en.wikipedia.org/wiki/Furigana), and start recognizing Kanji as soon as possible.
 If you're not learning Japanese, thank you for reading anywho, if you ever decide to learn, best of luck :)

 If you are Japanese or speak at a high level, feel free to tear this to shreds as I am at the peak of Mount Stupid currently and very much enjoying my child-like understanding of Kanji.🙂
 # Sources